WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2026-05-18-karpenter-for-azure-hands-on-with-aks-node-auto-provisioning.md

 You can find all the code sample on <a href="https://github.com/WolfgangOfner/Youtube/tree/main/Karpenter%20for%20Azure%20-%20Hands-on%20with%20AKS%20Node%20Auto%20Provisioning">GitHub</a>.

-This post was AI-generated based on the transcript of the video Karpenter for Azure - Hands on with AKS Node Auto Provisioning".
+This post was AI-generated based on the transcript of the video "Karpenter for Azure - Hands on with AKS Node Auto Provisioning".

 ## Video - Karpenter for Azure - Hands on with AKS Node Auto Provisioning